-Ignatius and His Merry Band of Brothers « Catholic Insight
+Ignatius and His Companions of Jesus « Catholic Insight

 Then he understood his experience: thoughts of one kind left him sad, the others full of joy.

-Thus was the beginning of the Spiritual Exercises of Saint Ignatius – a very profitable means of discernment of one’s path – as well as the spiritual journey of Ignatius.
+Thus was the beginning of the ‘discernment of spirits’, and the Spiritual Exercises of Saint Ignatius – a very profitable means of discernment of one’s path – as well as the spiritual journey of Ignatius.
 He at first lived as a pilgrim, begging and wandering to various holy sites, with a desire to go the Holy Land, which he eventually did (another story in itself, as are many episodes in his remarkable life).
 His conversion was completed, however, at Monstserrat.
 He tells the story that a Moor – a Spanish Muslim – insulted our Lady.
-Ignatius pondered whether or not to challenge him to a duel for the insult – the ‘old man’ and the ‘soldier’ were not quite mortified – so dropped the reins and let his mule decide.
+Ignatius pondered whether or not to challenge him to a duel as reparation for the blasphemy – the ‘old man’ and the ‘soldier’ were not quite mortified in him – so dropped the reins and let his mule decide.
 If the mule followed the Moor, well, poor Moor.
 If the mule went on to the shrine – well, God was leading him on a higher path.
-And that is just what God did.
+And that is just what God, through mule, did.

-Ignatius still had a lot to learn, so, after time in retreat and labour, God led him to Paris, where he studied for the priesthood at the university of Paris to study with freshmen much younger than he, his charism in attracting like-minded men to form a solid group – Francis of Xavier, Peter Claver and others – which they named after the Saviour, ‘The Companions of Jesus’ (later, the ‘Society’), taking vows at the Church of Montmartre in Paris on the solemnity of the Assumption, August 15th, 1534, the beginning of the Order, which was formally approved by Pope Paul III in 1540.
+Ignatius still had a lot to learn, so, after time in retreat and labour, God led him to Paris, where, in his thirties, he began studies for the priesthood at the university of Paris to study with freshmen much younger than he, his charism in attracting like-minded men to form a solid group – Francis of Xavier, Peter Claver and others – which they named after the Saviour, ‘The Companions of Jesus’ (later, the ‘Society’).
+The merry band took their first vows at the Church of Saint Peter on Montmartre in Paris, on the solemnity of the Assumption, August 15th, 1534, the date taken as the beginning of the Order, which was formally approved by Pope Paul III in 1540.

-After Ignatius’ and the rest of his companions’ ordination to the priesthood on June 24, 1537, the Society grew by leaps and bounds, their history a highly varied one, but dedicated primarily to teaching (at all levels), preaching, missionary work, research, pilgrimage sites, innumerable martyrdoms, and anything else the Church – the Holy Father – would have them do.
-They certainly helped shore up the Church during the tumultuous times of the Protestant Reformation (more or less composing the documents of the Council of Trent), fought the errors of the Enlightenment, and brought the Faith to nascent nations across the globe, including our own here in Canada, and the early Jesuit missionaries are a testament to what a missionary should be.
-They strive to follow Saint Paul’s exhortation to be ‘all things to all men’.
+After Ignatius’ and the rest of his companions’ ordination to the priesthood on June 24, 1537, the Society grew by leaps and bounds, their history a highly varied one, but dedicated primarily to teaching (at all levels), preaching, missionary work, research, pilgrimage sites, innumerable martyrdoms, and anything else the Church, through the Holy Father, would have them do.
+They were a bulwark of orthodoxy during the tumultuous times of the Protestant Reformation, more or less composing the documents of the Council of Trent, fought the errors of the Enlightenment, and brought the Faith to nascent nations across the globe, including our own here in Canada.
+Thousands lived and died for the Faith, a testament to what a missionary should be, striving to follow Saint Paul’s exhortation to become ‘all things to all men’.

-Yes, all too many Jesuits have strayed from their original charism, and I need not belabour that truism, but many also, like their founder, remain faithful, zealous and ready to work, suffer and even die for the Faith – a list of their names would be too numerous for this brief reflection.
+Yes, all too many Jesuits have strayed from their original charism, but many also, like their founder, remain faithful, zealous and ready to work, suffer and even die for the Faith – a list of their names would be too numerous for this brief reflection.
+A number of years ago, I had a group of Jesuit scholastics – those studying for the priesthood – at my house for dinner, and was impressed by their fidelity, humour, love for the Church, and desire to do good in the truth.

-Saint Ignatius spent the latter part of his life in Rome, guiding the Order, now grown to thousands of members across the planet, and died on July 31st, 1556, at the age of 65, meriting quite a fine retirement.
+Saint Ignatius spent the latter part of his life in Rome, guiding the Order, now grown to thousands of members across the planet, and died on in this day, July 31st, 1556, at the age of 65, meriting quite a fine eternal retirement.
 He was canonized on March 22, 1622, by Pope Gregory XV.

-A few years ago, I had a number of Jesuit scholastics – those studying for the priesthood – at my house for dinner, and was impressed by their fidelity, humour, love for the Church and desire to do good in the truth.
-We may have confidence that Ignatius is watching over the Order from heaven, so may the Society of Jesus, semper reformanda, become once again what they were meant to be, and strive in all things, in fidelity to the Church, ad maiorem Dei gloriam
+Yes, the Jesuits are not what they once were, and an argument could be made to dis-band the band.
+But we should have confidence that Ignatius is watching over the Order from heaven, and that through his prayers, may the Society of Jesus, semper reformanda, become once again what they were meant to be, and strive in all things, in fidelity to the Church, ad maiorem Dei gloriam

 Saint Ignatius, ora pro nobis!